Android allows one application at a time to respond to headset buttons.

-The last application that was used to play audio, should be the one to receive and respond to button events.
+The last application that is used to play audio is the one to receive and respond to button events.
 You can see this demonstrated by following these steps:

 -Start DoggCatcher and press play in the DoggCatcher UI

 -Press a headset button (wired or BT) a few times, DoggCatcher will responds to the button presses

 -Start the Android music app and press play in the music app UI